qualiaMachine/ML_with_Amazon_SageMaker/learners/setup.md

 ## Data Sets

 For this workshop, you will need the **Titanic dataset**.
-Please download the following files:
+Please download the following files by right clicking each and selecting `Save as`.
+Make sure to save them out as .csvs:

 - [titanic_train.csv](https://raw.githubusercontent.com/UW-Madison-DataScience/ml-with-aws-sagemaker/main/data/titanic_train.csv)
 - [titanic_test.csv](https://raw.githubusercontent.com/UW-Madison-DataScience/ml-with-aws-sagemaker/main/data/titanic_test.csv)